 How very different modern-day Rabbinic Judaism is from the Judaism of the Bible!
 Modern-day Judaism cannot give you a relationship with God; it can only give you information about Him and a list of mitzvot (good deeds) to perform.

-Ask your rabbi if he has the presence of God in his life.
+Ask your rabbi if he has the presence of God in his life—if God speaks to him?
 Ask him if he has a living, personal relationship with God.

 Moses/Law and Yehoshua/God is Salvation

 Rabbinic Judaism emphasizes the Law—Moses.
-In fact, the word Moses is synonymous with the Torah.
-Could it be that the fact that Moses could not lead the children of Israel into the Promised Land was God saying that the Law cannot save you?
+In fact, the word Moses is synonymous with the Torah in rabbinic circles.
+Could it be that the fact that Moses could not lead the children of Israel into the Promised Land was God saying that the Torah cannot save you?
 Yes, I know Moses was punished for striking the rock twice, but still, was God seeking to communicate a powerful truth?

 How amazing that the one who did lead them across the Jordan River into the Promised Land was named Yehoshua (Joshua), which is the long form of Jesus’ Hebrew name, Yeshua.
-Moses (the Law) could only see the Promised Land, but Yehoshua, (which means God is Salvation) was to possess it.
+Moses (the Torah) could only see the Promised Land, but Yehoshua, (which means The Lord is Salvation) was to possess it.

 Is the Torah Bad?